ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-1.md

-In college, I held multiple student government leadership positions, participated actively in class, and could talk people's ear off on the right subject.
-Now as an adult, I speak at meetups and conferences, am part of the NYC RLadies board, and actively meet new people on twitter.

-I'm also a strong introvert.
-This usually surprises people.
-One reason is that many people equate being an introvert with being shy, which is not the case; introversion is about getting your [energy from being alone](https://shazzbaa.deviantart.com/art/Hi-I-am-an-Introvert-391255742) rather than socializing.
-But although I'm not shy, being so active is still not natural to me.
-What really has helped is to think about it as promoting my work, not myself, and about helping other people.
+So you've heard you're supposed to network.
+That's the key in getting a job or establishing a reputation in your broader field, right?
+If the thought of networking makes you cringe, you're not alone.
+Many people equate networking to sending out millions of unsolicited linkedin requests with no message, hading out 20 business cards at a meetup once a week, or sending emails to prominent data scientists with the subject line "Can I pick you brain?"
+That's not very appealing, and it turns out not very effective either.

+Building a network is not a numbers game, and it's not about looking to get the largest personal benefit from the least time invested.
+Fulfilling networking is, at its heart, about building great relationships and becoming part of a community.
+As I've discussed in [previous posts](https://robinsones.github.io/Making-R-Code-Faster-A-Case-Study/), part of the reason I choose to program in R is because I've found an incredibly supportive community.
+People (even us strong introverts!) are social, and we generally have more fun and are more productive when we can lean on each other for help.

-This is a two-part post on networking in data science.
-This first part is focused on growing your Community generally.
+So how do you become part of this community?
+I've written this two part post to try to share some strategies that have worked for me.
+This first part is focused on growing your community generally.
 If you'd like to learn about reaching out to specific people, check out the [second part](LINK!).

 ### Attend Meetups